-- Level 2 securities include inputs other than quoted prices in active markets, which are either directly or indirectly observable as of the measurement date.
+- Level 1 securities include inputs based on quoted prices in active markets for identical securities, which provides the most reliable fair value measurement.
+This category generally includes actively traded equity securities, mutual funds, and U.S. Treasury securities. - Level 2 securities include inputs other than quoted prices in active markets, which are either directly or indirectly observable as of the measurement date.
 These observable inputs include quoted prices for similar securities, and bond pricing models based on interest rates, credit risk, and remaining maturity for similar securities.
 This category generally includes corporate bonds, municipal bonds, government agency mortgage-backed bonds, and other U.S. government obligations. - Level 3 securities do not have observable pricing for all significant inputs as of the measurement date.
 These securities are valued based on management's best estimate of fair value, which may include significant judgment or estimation.
 Factors that may be considered in the valuation estimate include the cost, terms and liquidity of the security, the financial condition and operating results of the issuer, market prices of similar securities, pricing models based on estimated cash flows and yields, and other factors generally applicable to the valuation of securities.
 This category includes certain sanitation improvement district obligations.